Kubernetes

 Kubernetes Operators have now become mainstream.
 An Operator is essentially a Kubernetes Custom Controller managing one or more Custom Resources.
 The term Operator has become popular as it succinctly captures end result of what Custom Controller+Custom Resource combination is typically defined for, e.g.—declaratively managing a stateful software on Kubernetes (e.g.: databases, off-the-shelf web applications, ML workloads, etc.).

 In technical terms, Custom Controller+Custom Resource combination is called ‘Custom Resource Definition’ (CRD).
+In the following post we use Operator and CRD interchangeably.
+Kubecon 2018 in Seattle had great customizing and extendibility track.

 Read more